 Cellulose ether plays an irreplaceable role in the production of building materials, especially dry mixed mortar.
-Especially in the production of special mortar (modified mortar), it is an indispensable and important part.
+Especially in the production of special mortar (modified mortar).
+It is an indispensable and important part.

 The important role of water-soluble cellulose ether in mortar mainly has three aspects.
 One is excellent water retention ability.
 The second is the influence of mortar consistency and thixotropy.
 And the third is the interaction with cement.

-It is well known that cellulose molecular chains, although they contain a large number of highly hydrated OH groups, are insoluble in water because of their highly crystalline structure.
+It is well known that cellulose molecular chains, although they contain a large number of highly hydrated OH groups.
+They are insoluble in water because of their highly crystalline structure.
 The hydration ability of hydroxyl groups alone is not enough to pay for the strong intermolecular hydrogen bonds and van der Waals forces.

-So in water it only expands and does not dissolve.
-When substituents are introduced into a molecular chain, not only the substituents destroy the hydrogen chain, but also the interchain hydrogen bonds are broken due to the wedging of substituents between adjacent chains.
-The greater the destruction of hydrogen bond effect, cellulose lattice expansion, the solution into the cellulose ether becomes water-soluble, the formation of high viscosity solution.
+So, in water it only expands and does not dissolve.
+When substituents are introduced into a molecular chain.
+Not only the substituents destroy the hydrogen chain, but also the interchain hydrogen bonds are broken due to the wedging of substituents between adjacent chains.
+The greater the destruction of hydrogen bond effect, cellulose lattice expansion.
+The solution into the cellulose ether becomes water-soluble, the formation of high viscosity solution.

 As the temperature rises, the hydration of the polymer decreases and the water between the chains is driven out.
 When the dehydrating effect is sufficient, the molecules begin to aggregate and the gel folds out in a three-dimensional network.
 The factors affecting the water retention of mortar include cellulose ether viscosity, dosage, particle fineness and service temperature.

 The greater the viscosity of cellulose ether, the better the water retention performance, the viscosity of polymer solution.
-The molecular weight (degree of polymerization) of polymer is also determined by the length and morphology of the molecular structure of the chain, and the distribution of the number of substituents directly affects the viscosity range. [η] = Km alpha
+The molecular weight (degree of polymerization) of polymer is also determined by the length and morphology of the molecular structure of the chain.
+And the distribution of the number of substituents directly affects the viscosity range. [η] = Km alpha

 [η] Intrinsic viscosity of polymer solutions